Notre Dame shut out Michigan State on February 26th, in the Eck Tennis Pavilion.

 What started as a foundation for the return of the men's program in the `90's turned into continued successes at the turn of the millennium.
 The 2000 Irish nearly pulled off the biggest upset in the history of the NCAA Team Championship, but No. 2 UCLA eventually prevailed 4-2 over the 34th-ranked Irish.
 Former Irish player and current associate head coach with Notre Dame Ryan Sachire also became the first Irish player to ever win the Ted A. Farnsworth/ITA National Senior Player of the Year Award and the John Van Nostrand Memorial Award, which gives a cash stipend to a senior player intending to pursue a professional career.

-At Notre Dame, Bayliss remains responsible for much more than just providing the Irish with a winning men's tennis record.
-He oversees the Eck Tennis Pavilion, and has been responsible for improving the Courtney Tennis Center and erecting stadium-type bleachers for that outdoor facility as well as the resurfacing of the courts in August 2008.
+During his time as head coach, Bayliss was responsible for much more than just providing the Irish with a winning men's tennis record.
+He oversaw the Eck Tennis Pavilion, and was responsible for improving the Courtney Tennis Center and erecting stadium-type bleachers for that outdoor facility as well as the resurfacing of the courts in August 2008.
 A series of free clinics for the Notre Dame and South Bend communities organized by Bayliss won the Irish program a grant from Volvo Tennis.

 Bayliss came to Notre Dame after a three-year stint at the Massachusetts Institute of Technology where he guided the MIT men's tennis team to a 43-23-1 (.649) record.
 He led MIT to two consecutive New England Intercollegiate titles, including the first in school history.
 He also was an assistant professor of physical education and the tennis pro at the Wellesley (Mass.)
 Country Club.